 This ISA is designed to encourage peer-to-peer lending.
-It can be offered by qualifying peer-to-peer lending platforms in accordance with the ISA Regulations.
-Loan repayments, interest and gains from peer-to-peer loans will be eligible to be held within an Innovative Finance ISA, tax-free.
+It can be offered by qualifying peer-to-peer lending platforms.
+Loan repayments, interest and gains from peer-to-peer loans are eligible to be held within an Innovative Finance ISA, tax-free.
 Returns have the potential to be significantly greater than on Cash ISAs, but they will carry a greater degree of risk.